Brocade: Renaissance Italy

 Brocades were also an important fabric during the Renaissance, and especially the Italian Renaissance.
 As wool and silk were the primary fabrics used by Europeans during the Renaissance, and despite the lack of documentary evidence, it is said that due to the increase in complexity of decoration of Italian silk fabrics of the 15th century, there must have been improvements in silk-weaving looms around this time.
 The complexity and high quality of luxurious silk fabrics caused Italy to become the most important and superior manufacturer of the finest silk fabrics for all of Europe.
 The almost sculptural lines of the fashions during the Renaissance were paired perfectly with the exquisite beauty and elegance of brocade, damask, and other superior silk textiles.

 Modern uses

-Brocade fabrics are mostly for upholstery and draperies.
+Brocade fabrics are currently used mostly for upholstery and draperies.
 They are also used for evening and formal clothing, for vestments, as well as for costumes.
 In India, Banarasi brocade is extensively used in decorating Banarasi saris, dresses, and dupattas.
 The use of precious and semi-precious stones in the adornment of brocades is not common, but has been replaced by the use of sequins and beading.
 Brocade fabrics are now largely woven on a Jacquard loom that is able to create many complex tapestry-like designs using the Jacquard technique.
 Although many brocade fabrics look like tapestries and are advertised in some fashion promotions as such, they are not to be confused with true tapestries.
 Patterns such as brocade, brocatelle, damask and tapestry-like fabrics are known as jacquard patterns.